Key insights

 Since 2016, qualified small businesses may apply up to $250,000 of their R&D credits against employer Social Security payroll taxes — a major benefit for cash flow-focused startups generating tax losses.

-Beginning for the 2023 tax year, small businesses can now apply up to $500,000 of their R&D credits, and the credit can offset both employer Social Security and Medicare taxes, providing even more cash flow benefits to early-stage organizations investing in R&D.
+Beginning in the 2023 tax year, small businesses can now apply up to $500,000 of their R&D credits, and the credit can offset both employer Social Security and Medicare taxes, providing even more cash-flow benefits to early-stage organizations investing in R&D.

-R&D tax credits directly reduce tax liability dollar-for-dollar, unlike deductions which only reduce taxable income.
+R&D tax credits directly reduce tax liability dollar-for-dollar, unlike deductions that only reduce taxable income.

 Proposed changes to Form 6765 and R&D tax credit claims

-• Whether any acquisitions or dispositions occurred during the year; and
+- Whether any acquisitions or dispositions occurred during the year

-This level of detail historically has not been required for the Form 6765, as it previously only called for quantitative data, such as costs and election choices.
-The IRS’s intention behind this change is to verify taxpayers fully understand and can substantiate their R&D credit claims.
+This level of detail historically has not been required on Form 6765, as it previously only called for quantitative data such as costs and election choices.
+The IRS’s intention behind this change is to help taxpayers fully understand and substantiate their R&D credit claims.
 However, the increased reporting requirements may present a significant burden, particularly for companies with numerous R&D projects.

 The increased reporting requirements may present a significant burden, particularly for companies with numerous R&D projects.